KlongLee/arrow/docs/source/cpp/tutorials/basic_arrow.rst

 --------------------

 A columnar data format only really comes into play when you have a table.
-So, let’s make one.
-The first kind we’ll make is the :class:`RecordBatch` – this uses :class:`Arrays <Array>` internally, which means all data will be contiguous within each column, but any appending or concatenating will require copying.
+So, let's make one.
+The first kind we'll make is the :class:`RecordBatch` – this uses :class:`Arrays <Array>` internally, which means all data will be contiguous within each column, but any appending or concatenating will require copying.
 Making a :class:`RecordBatch` has two steps, given existing :class:`Arrays <Array>`: